Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Design Requirements

 We adopted an iterative design approach to develop the proposed tool for EFL readers.
 Before developing our final tool, we created an initial version, \techname{}-Lite, to evaluate the strengths and limitations of our approach.
 Below, we describe our preliminary design requirements, grounded in prior literature.

 \begin{itemize} \item[\textbf{DR1}]

 \textbf{Proactive and On-Demand Guidance.} The tool should guide EFL readers on parts that are potentially difficult to parse or understand.
 Such proactive guidance could help EFL readers focus on textual complexity that they might have overlooked~\cite{diasti2023implementation,hu2022relative} or proceed with the wrong interpretation~\cite{diasti2023implementation,ramadhianti2023reading,hong14investigating}.
-It is also important that such guidance is provided ad hoc, upon the user's request.
+It is also important that such guidance is provided on-demand, upon the user's request.

-\item[\textbf{DR2}] \textbf{Explain Syntax and Semantics.} Our tool should provide explanations for improving text comprehension.
+\item[\textbf{DR2}] \textbf{Explain vocabulary, grammar, and semantics.} Our tool should provide explanations for improving text comprehension.
 The tool should effectively explain unknown vocabulary and complex grammatical structure.
 The tool should also explain the core topic and main takeaways of a text segment.

-\item[\textbf{DR3}] \textbf{Drill-down to the Details.} To deliver knowledge and information in a limited amount of computer space, feedback should be arranged hierarchically, where the tool initially provides a high-level summary and the user can drill down to refer to more details~\cite{shin25drillboards}.
+\item[\textbf{DR3}] \textbf{Drill-down to the Details.} To deliver knowledge and information in a limited amount of computer space, feedback should be arranged hierarchically~\cite{shin2025visualizationary}, where the tool initially provides a high-level summary and the user can drill down to refer to more details~\cite{shin25drillboards}.

-\item[\textbf{DR4}] \textbf{Supporting Different Proficiency Levels.} EFL readers may have different levels of profiency in English.
+\item[\textbf{DR4}] \textbf{User-centered adaptive support. } EFL readers may have different levels of profiency in English.
 The readers' formal education and social exposure to English can also vary.
-Thus, it is important to provide feedback that tailors to varying levels of proficiency in English. \item[\textbf{DR5}] \textbf{Visual Emphasis.} Visual emphasis techniques such as word highlights can make the tool effective for two reasons: (1) the emphasis could perceptually guide users to look for salient parts; and (2) it could help readers spend less time in looking for a specific keyword of interest in the text~\cite{strobelt16highlighttext}.
+Thus, it is important to provide feedback that is tailored to varying levels of English proficiency. \item[\textbf{DR5}] \textbf{Visual Emphasis.} Visual emphasis techniques~\cite{hoque2024hcaitools} such as word highlights can make the tool effective for two reasons: (1) the emphasis could perceptually guide users to look for salient parts; and (2) it could help readers spend less time in looking for a specific keyword of interest in the text~\cite{strobelt16highlighttext}.

 \end{itemize}